 Now here is the truly amazing aspect of the respective modularity: Each of the professors has his/her own lair – a final mini-dungeon, if you will – and these are fully mapped in gorgeous full-color as well – and yes, they are befitting of the respective personality!
 From caverns with underground rivers to floating castles, mighty workshops and the like, the respective boss lair-mini-dungeons are highly hackable and easy to use as stand-alone, smaller dungeons.

 Editing and formatting are top-notch, I noticed no serious accumulation of hiccups.
 Layout adheres to a nice 2-column full-color standard and the pdf comes fully bookmarked for your convenience.
 The pdf sports solid, sketchbook-like artworks, which in particular make the bestiary section really feel like a field guide – it is an acquired taste, though, and will not sit 100% well with everyone.
-The cartography in full-color is excellent, though I do wish we got key-less versions to hand out to players slowly and in pieces…or VTT-maps, something like that – particularly since quite a bunch of the maps are really, really nice.
-This constitutes my own serious complaint against this pdf.
+The cartography in full-color is excellent and now comes with full player-friendly map support!

 Adam Meyers, with Andrew Stoeckle, Derfael Oliveira, Michael Uhland, Douglas Schaub, John Little and Casey Hayes, has created a massive, extremely modular adventure/ supplement that really surprised me.